Climate Change Strategy

 https://corp.mizuno.com/en/sustainability/sustainability-report/management/system/

-The scopes of the responsibility of the executive officer in charge of climate-related issues, the Sustainability Operations Council, and the CREW21 Environment Committee are defined by the Board of Directors.
-The Board of Directors receives reports from Sustainability Operations Council, which meets four times a year in principle, and the CREW21 Environment Committee, which meets six times a year in principle, on the status of the Group-wide promotion of efforts to address climate-related issues, environmental management (including the management of GHG emissions), information disclosure, and investor relations.
+The scopes of responsibility for the executive officer in charge of climate-related issues, the Sustainability Operations Council and the CREW21 Environment Committee are defined by the Board of Directors.
+The Board of Directors receives reports from the Sustainability Operations Council, which meets four times a year in principle, and the CREW21 Environment Committee, which meets six times a year in principle, on the status of the Group-wide promotion of efforts to address climate-related issues, environmental management (including the management of GHG emissions), information disclosure, and investor relations.

 The Sustainability Operations Council (internal name: MIZUNO CREW21 main committee) is chaired by the executive officer in charge of human resources and general affairs, and is composed of a diverse range of members, including the executive officers responsible for product development, comprehensive planning, and finance & legal affairs, as well as heads of closely related departments such as the legal and quality assurance offices.